Gaggia Classic Pro Review. Still The Best in 2022?

 The new professional steam wand.

-For me, a machine with a Panarello wand is a basic domestic Espresso machine.
+For me, a machine with a Panarello wand is a standard domestic Espresso machine.

 Home Baristas need full control over the steam, for making a wide range of different drinks, not just the thick cappuccino foam that a Panarello will provide.

-The new steam wand does look extremely similar to the Rancilio steam wand that people have been using to mod their Classics for years – nevertheless the biggest difference is that it has a two hole tip as opposed to a single hole steam tip.
+The new steam wand does look really similar to the Rancilio steam wand that people have been utilizing to mod their Classics for years – nevertheless the many significant difference is that it has a two hole tip as opposed to a single hole steam tip.

 The idea of having more than one steam hole is that it helps to get the milk spinning, and to distribute the micro-foam throughout the milk.